 Recipe Overview

-Why you’ll love it: Freshly baked bread is always appreciated but it can be time-consuming to make.
+Why you’ll love it: Bake a loaf of fresh crusty bread to serve with dinner tonight.
+This traditional Irish soda bread recipe is so good and it’s easy to make.
 This recipe is a quick bread made without yeast which means it doesn’t need time to rise.

 How long it takes: just over an hour